cross-org/service/README.md

 Service is a JavaScript/TypeScript module for managing system services.
 It offers a convenient way to install, uninstall, and generate service configurations for various service managers.

+Part of the @cross suite - check out our growing collection of cross-runtime tools at [github.com/cross-org](https://github.com/cross-org).

 ## Features

 - Easy-to-use CLI for managing services